A belated happy birthday to Rik Van Steenbergen, who was born on September 9, 1924, and died on May 15, 2003.

 In addition, Van Steenbergen won the 1949 World Championship Road Race ahead of Ferdi Kubler of Switzerland and Fausto Coppi of Italy, and later the 1956 World Championship Road Race in front of Rik Van Looy of Belgium and Gerrit Schulte of Holland.

-His third victory came in 1957, after he beat Frenchmen Louison Bobet and Andre Darrigade of France in the World Championship Road Race held in Waregem, Belgium.
+His third victory came in 1957, after he beat Frenchmen Louison Bobet and Andre Darrigade in the World Championship Road Race held in Waregem, Belgium.

 Additionally, Van Steenbergen won the 1948 Paris-Roubaix Classic ahead of Emile Idee of France and Georges Claes of Belgium, and again in 1952, this time vanquishing Fausto Coppi of Italy and Andre Mahe of France.